US Army Vietnam Veteran John Hollis

 The medical compound was composed of various sleeping quarters, the aid station, mess hall and a shower.
 The shower had water that was refilled every morning, which meant if you were quick and weren’t doing something else and you got in there right after evening chow you had sun-warmed water.
 If you were late you had cold water and a cold slimy floor but if you were really late you showered in the dark.

 Sometimes I wondered if anyone had a clue.
 When we drove back and forth between LZ English and Qui Nihon we were supposed to wear our flak jacket and helmet, we did carry our M14s as well as an M79 grenade launcher loaded with a shotgun round in case things got crazy in one of the towns.
 I did use the flak jacket to sit on to raise myself up and make it easier to see.
 One morning the LZ was hit with a few mortar rounds, no injuries or damage as far as I knew.
 We did our routine checks of the ambulance in the morning, loaded the semi-sick and injured into the back and made our way merrily to Qui Nihon.
 When we got to the hospital gate we were stopped and told we weren’t allowed in until we put on our helmet and flak jacket.
 Again, this was going in.
 I asked why.
 The answer, “LZ English was being mortared.”
-My answer, “No shit and so what?”
+My answer, “No shit and so what because we just came from there?”
 The problem for me and my medic was that we weren’t even carrying our helmets.
 After a bunch of talk with their sergeant I did put on my jacket and they let us through.
 Later, when we were driving out no one said a thing about the absence of our jackets and helmets.

 One event that I’ll never forget occurred at 2 a.m. on July 20, 1969.
 I’d driven my ambulance down to hospital in Qui Nihon on the 19th when the engine started acting up.
 It was late in the day so I drove out to the company to either get if fixed or check out another vehicle and spend the night.
 Because I wasn’t living there I had no bed and nowhere to secure my M14 rifle.
 Picking an unused rack, I sacked out with my hand on my rifle.
 In the middle of the night, for no apparent reason, I woke up, turned on the radio to AFVN (Armed Forces radio Vietnam) just in time to hear Neil Armstrong speak his famous words, “One small step for (a) man and one giant step for mankind.”
 Then I went back to sleep.